 New and aspiring goat owners often tell me that they wish they could spend a couple of weeks with an experienced goat breeder during kidding season.
 They are worried that they won't know what's normal or when a doe needs help.
 Although we've been offering internships during kidding season for many years, I realize most people don't have the time to come to our farm for a couple of weeks.
 That's why I created this online course.
 It includes all of the information that I give students in our on-farm classes about goat birthing and getting started with kids.
-Plus, it will include extended videos of the goat births that will happen on our farm this winter and spring.
+Plus, it includes extended videos of the goat births that happened on our farm last winter and spring.

 BONUS -- You'll receive a copy of my eBook, Just Kidding: Stories and Reflections on Goats Giving Birth.
 It includes 17 stories of goat births, from normal to tragic, including two c-sections.
 If you have an ereader (such as Kindle, Nook, iPad, etc), you can download whichever version works best for you.
 If you don't have an ebook reader, you can also download it as a PDF, TXT, or HTML file and read it on your computer or print it out.
 And if you don't want to print it out, it's available in the course to read online.
 As with all modules in the course, there is a discussion board devoted to the book where you can make comments and ask questions.